 Stay-At-Home Exercise

 As we all know that it's recommended that we as diabetics should exercise as part of our diabetes management plans.
-When a crisis happens like we have going on now, we cannot go out and go to the gym.
-And in some places, we can't even go to the park anymore as we are required to stay home or park is closed.
-For this reason, we need to work out at home - being it's our only option at this time.
+Sometimes we cannot get out and go to the gym or our nearby parks.
+For this reason, we need to work out at home.
+Here are some ways to exercise while staying at home.

 One at-home exercise: Walking